vavr-io/vavr/README.md

 Naturally, in contrast to object structures, computations are built bottom up.
 We use functions to compute values.
 The results are input of new computations and so on.

 Java 8 offers the new streaming API to chain/pipe operations.
 This is an instant transformation of data, which can be easily performed in parallel.
-Along the pipeline of operations we have to deal with common problems: undefined states, null values, (non-fatal) exceptions, etc. We don't want to clutter our code base with technical stuff like null-checks and try-catch blocks.
+Along the pipeline of operations we have to deal with common problems: undefined state, null values, (non-fatal) exceptions, etc. We don't want to clutter our code base with technical stuff like null-checks and try-catch blocks.
 This is the part where functional patterns help us to create better programs.

 ## What does Javaslang offer?